CIÉ 071 Class: Northern Ireland Railways

 111 and 113 have been tested working in multiple, for use on the steep gradients of the Antrim branch line during ballasting operations, where the additional adhesion at low speed during ballasting is required.

-IE/NIR Locomotive Names
+IÉ/NIR locomotive names

-All three of the named Northern Ireland Railways locomotives are named after former railway companies.
-Two of the Iarnród Éireann Freight locomotives are named.
+All three Northern Ireland Railways locomotives are named after former railway companies.
+Two of the Iarnród Éireann freight locomotives are named.
 Details are as follows: